Intro to Mouse: Onboarding workshops

 Microprojects are monthly, bite-sized challenges for members of our national network to get creative with free web tools and technology.
-Mouse MicroProjects are released throughout the school year and cover a wide range of topics, including creating your own font, animated name, avatar, and many more.
+Mouse Microprojects are mini competitions released throughout the school year and cover a wide range of topics, including creating your own font, animated name, avatar, and many more.
 Winners will receive a prize for their site and recognition on the Mouse Wire!

 Mouse Design League is a design and technology program in which high school students create inventions to make a positive impact on the lives of others.
 Design League is comprised of high school students with diverse interests and backgrounds, who gain applied design, technology, workplace, and leadership experience.

 Learn more about joining the Design League program at Mouse HQ in Manhattan via the link below.
 To get information about other Design League programs in the Bronx, Brooklyn, Minneapolis or Jersey City, or if you would like info about starting your own Design League, please contact firstname.lastname@example.org.